 Rule 12.
 Defenses and Objections: When and How Presented; Motion for Judgement on the Pleadings; Consolidating Motions; Waiving Defenses; Pretrial Hearing

 (a) TIME TO SERVE A RESPONSIVE PLEADING.

-(1) In General.
-Unless another time is specified by this rule or a federal statute, the time for serving a responsive pleading is as follows:
+Unless another time is specified by this rule or a federal statute, the time for serving a responsive pleadings is as follows: